pgexperts/handyrep/docs/designspec.rst

 -----------

 * Only one (network) location for archiving
+* Assumes that all replicas can access the same archive
 * Supporting only PostgreSQL 9.2 and later
 * Does not deal with PITR, except to support WAL-E archiving
 * Supports only one cluster